Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

-The cycles of crystallization and melting can be also seen in the numbers of neighbours of droplets within the interior and the rim of the cluster.
-A color-coded map of these numbers for all droplets in the cluster for representative frames is presented in Figs. 1e-1f, together with the corresponding distributions of the numbers of neighbours of droplets.
-As the cluster undergoes a flow-induced melting (Fig. 1e), the distributions are fairly wide.
-They become much sharper after a prolonged period of relaxation, thus indicating gradual crystallization of the structure (Fig. 1f).
-We observe the median of 4 for droplets at the rim of the cluster and 6 for droplets within the interior of the cluster, an evidence of hexagonal order\cite{Cox2003}.
-We find 1 positive and 1 negative topological defect in the core and 1 positive and 7 negative defects in the rim of the 32-droplet cluster, which is very close to the number of defects predicted numerically by \citet{Cox2003} for an energy-minimizing cluster of $N=32$ bubbles (1 positive and 7 negative defects, all in the rim).
-Noteworthy, for any hexagonal cluster, the net 'defect charge' must be -6 due to purely topological reasons \cite{Cox2003}.
-Overall, we conclude that the observed cluster relaxes to a final state which is close to the actual global equilibrium.
+The cycles of crystallization and melting can be also seen in the variance $\sigma_{Z,int}$ of the number $Z$ of neighbours of droplets within the interior of the cluster (Fig. 1e), where, as expected for a monodisperse system, median($Z$) = 6.
+We find that $\sigma_{Z,int}$ is relatively low in channel sections of a constant width, or in the absence of flow, and increases when the cluster transits a constriction.
+In the final relaxed state, we find 1 positive and 7 negative defects in the 'rim' (defined as the droplets directly touching the interface of the emulsion with the external fluid) and 1 positive and 1 negative topological defect in the 'interior' (the remaining droplets).
+This configuration closely resembles the energy-minimizing cluster ($N=32$) predicted numerically by \citet{Cox2003}.
+We conclude that the observed cluster relaxes to a final state which is very close to the actual global energy minimum.